 A last will and testament enables you to decide who will inherit your property and how they will receive it.
 Those who inherit your property are deemed your beneficiaries.
 A will also allows you to set up guardians for your minor children.

 It is important to keep in mind that while a will is a crucial first step, and is absolutely better than having nothing, it will NOT help you avoid probate if your estate has a value over $150,000.
 Therefore, a complete estate plan should include both a will and a living trust to truly protect you.

 - SET UP WHO WILL DISTRIBUTE YOUR ASSETS

 - DETERMINE YOUR BENEFICIARIES AND WHAT THEY WILL RECEIVE

-Here at Heather Lynn Law, we are committed to helping the residents of Rancho Cucamonga and San Bernadino county create an estate plan for their family’s future.
+Here at Law Offices of Heather L. Holmes, we are committed to helping the residents of Rancho Cucamonga and San Bernadino county create an estate plan for their family’s future.
 It is a long and intricate process, involving the creation of a will, picking a trustee, choosing health care directives, giving power of attorney, allocating property, filing beneficiary forms, considering life insurance, covering funeral expenses, and much more.